 - Advisory board compensation

-The Tuition Pay plan allows students to make payments over 5 months for one semester.
-This program is administered through the Office of Student Assistance – Student Accounts.
-For more information, please visit the OSA web page.
+The Tuition Payment plan allows students to make payments over 5 months for one semester.
+This program is administered through the Office of Student Assistance (OSA).
+For more information, please visit the billing section of the OSA website.